turingschool/accelerated-mod-0/methods.md

 ---
 layout: page
-title: Hashes
+title: Methods
 ---

 ## Learning Goals

 - Explain why we use methods
-- Define methods in Ruby
+- Use built-in methods on appropriate objects
-- Explain where Ruby looks for methods
+- Define and call methods in Ruby, including those with arguments

 ## Vocabulary